swati-1223/Data-Analysis-Visualisation-in-R/README.md

 # DataScience
-Various Applications of Data Science in the Digital Space
+Various Applications of Data Science in the Digital and Consumer Analytics Space